 “Raja Ampat to Sorong to Jakarta”

-On the day our departure from the expedition, our boat will take you back to Waisai, where the ferry to Sorong leaves at 9am.
-Your arrive in Sorong approx 1.5 hours later, and your need to stay one night in a hotel in Sorong as no flights back to Jakarta leave after 4pm.
-We will help you arrange a nice hotel to stay in for the night, and you can arrange a taxi to take you to the airport the next day through the hotel.
-Most flights from Sorong to Jakarta leave in the morning/early afternoon and arrive in Jakarta later morning/midday.
+On the day of your departure from the expedition, our boat will depart basecamp at 07:15 to take you back to Waisai, where the ferry to Sorong leaves at 9am.
+You will arrive in Sorong approx 2 hours later, around 11am, and may need to stay one night in a hotel in Sorong as there are limited flights departing Sorong airport in the afternoon.
+We can help you arrange a nice hotel to stay in for the night, and you can arrange a taxi to take you to the airport the next day through the hotel.
+Most flights from Sorong to Jakarta leave in the morning/early afternoon and arrive in Jakarta late morning/midday.
 From here you can transfer from the domestic terminal to the international terminal to wait for your connecting international flight home.

-**Barefoot Conservation can help you book all domestic flights to/from Sorong**
+**Barefoot Conservation can help advise you on domestic flights to/from Sorong**

 Barefoot Conservation can also advise you on international flight bookings, so please do not hesitate to contact us when booking flights.